 To fulfill the Co-Curricular Learning Outcomes (CoCuLOs) of the program, each student is required to complete at least 8 different CoCuLO events and self-reflections corresponding to the six CoCuLOs by February 1st of the P3 year, with a minimum of 4 of these events being experience-based CoCuLO events.
 One activity or event from each CoCuLO category must be completed, along with two additional "elective" CoCuLO activities corresponding to two different CoCuLOs.
 Students are encouraged to complete the two additional "elective" CoCuLO activities with an experience-based activity/event that corresponds to a knowledge-based CoCuLO that was previously fulfilled or with an event or activity that the student had difficulty in fulfilling its corresponding CoCuLO based on their skillset and self/faculty evaluation.
-To remain on track for completing the co-curricular requirements by February 1st of the P3 year, each student should complete three CoCuLO events/activities and corresponding self-reflections each year, with the exception of the P3 year, during which two CoCuLOs is required.
+To remain on track for completing the co-curricular requirements by February 1st of the P3 year, with the exception of the P3 year, during which two CoCuLOs is required.
 No more than three events in a given year will count towards fulfilling the CoCuLO requirements of the program.
 Each activity or event can only fulfill one co-curricular learning outcome.